sakaiproject/sakai/basiclti/docs/LTIROLES.md

 There are special situations where a particular tool needs some very particular role mapping or your Sakai sites have additional roles beyond the out-of-the-box roles.
-When you are installing an LTI tool into Sakai, you have an option for mapping a particular Sakai role to a particular LTI role using a set of mapping strings that specify a Sakai role and the corresponding LTI role:
+When you are installing an LTI tool into Sakai, you have an option for mapping a particular Sakai role to a particular LTI role using a set of mapping strings, like this:

 Teaching Assistant:Instructor;Librarian:Learner